InstAI-Co/Realtek_RTS3916n_User_Manual/doc/connect_board.md

 /home/sean/Desktop/realtek/mnt *(rw,no_root_squash,no_subtree_check,sync)
 ```

-When saving your history, you should use the following command to update the settings:
+After saving the rule, you should use the following command to update the settings:

 ```shell
 sudo exportfs -r